scalableminds/webknossos/docs/volume_annotation.md

 ### Mappings / On-Demand Agglomeration
 With webKnossos it is possible to apply a precomputed agglomeration file to re-map/combine over-segmented volume annotations on-demand.
 Instead of having to materialize one or more agglomeration results as separate segmentation layers, ID mappings allow researchers to apply and compare different agglomeration strategies of their data for experimentation.

-This feature work well with automated machine learning segmentation workflows.
-We typically produce several agglomeration results based on different prediction and size thresholds leading to several possible segmentations based of one initial over-segmentation.
-We load these ID map into webKnossos to quickly review these results in an interactive session.
+This feature works well with automated machine learning segmentation workflows.
+We typically produce several agglomeration results based on different prediction and size thresholds leading to several possible segmentations based on one initial over-segmentation.
+We load these ID maps into webKnossos to quickly review these results in an interactive session.

 ![Video: Segmentation Mappings](https://www.youtube.com/watch?v=ZmUqyIoA9Gw)